ChunkyBeats/PizzaDX/README.md

 Bugs:
 -----
-Checkbox input is applying to all pizzas, and totalCost is only calculated from the first pizza.
-SO MANY BUGS, CALL THE EXTERMINATOR!!!
+Checkbox input is applying to all pizzas.
+THE BUGS ARE REAL, CALL THE EXTERMINATOR!!!

-Future Updates:
+Future Updates / Thoughts:
 ---------------
-Tried to disable submit buttons when no text was present in a field, but was unsuccessful.
-Try implementing again later.
+Note to self: In future, hire a contractor for creating checkbox-based input webpages.